Each year according to the International

 welders would typically apply TWO WELDS that were carried out with TWO DIFFERENT WELD PROCESSES, MIG and Gas Shielded Flux Cored.

-To make a simple horizontal, steel 1/4 fillet weld ON > 6 mm steel parts, the welders would first make a cold, MIG "Short Circuit close to globular weld" that deposited 5 - 7 lb/hr.
-This cold weld was better suited to welding thin gauge 0.080 (1.8 mm) sheet metal.
+At the Canadian yard, to make a simple horizontal, steel 1/4 fillet weld ON > 1/4 steel parts, the welders would first make a COLD, MIG "Short Circuit, close to globular weld" that provided a deposition rate of 6 lb/hr.
+This cold weld was better suited to welding thin gauge 0.080 (1.8 mm) sheet metal parts.

 This first weld pass had to result in Frigate welds that had extensive lack of weld fusion.

 To finish the 1/4 fillet welds, the welders would do something which revealed the complete lack of weld control in this Canadian Navy yard.
-For the second weld pass on the fillet weld, the welders changed their weld process to gas shielded flux cored.
-With the flux cored wire they used the same wire feed and voltag as they had used with the MIG wire, (no playing around with these guys they just ued one incorrect setting for any weld).
+For the second weld pass on top of the MIG, cold short circuit weld, for some crazy illogical reason, the welders had been told to change their weld process to Gas Shielded Flux Cored.
+With their flux cored wire, the welders would use the same wire feed and voltage that they had used with the MIG wire, these guys had just ued one incorrect setting for any weld or any process).

-The flux cored wire feed and volt settings used ensured that the welders were placing a cold flux cored weld over the top of the cold short circuit - glob welds.
+The low flux cored wire feed and volt settings used by the welders ensured that the ship yard welders were placing a COLD flux cored weld over the top of the COLD MIG short circuit - glob weld..

-SOMEONE FORGOT TO TELL THE CANADIAN NAVY FRIGATE SHIP BUILDING MANAGEMENT, "THAT
+SOMEONE FORGOT TO TELL THE CANADIAN NAVY PERSONNEL AND SHIP BUILDING MANAGEMENT, "THAT

-WHEN THEI WELDERS USE INCORRECT, COLD WELD PARAMETERS, THEY WILL
+WHEN THEIR WELDERS USE INCORRECT, COLD WELD PARAMETERS, THAT THEY WILL

-The majority of the two fillet pass welds on the Canadian Frigates would reveal extensive lack of weld fusion and weld porosity.
-Also the cold flux cored welds would result also in extensive lack of fusion and slag entrapment.
-Each day using inappropriate weld settins and practices, the 200 - 300 ship yard welders would have produced hundreds or thousands of feet of single - multiipass welds on each Navy frigate.
-It
+The great majority of the two pass fillet welds made on the Canadian Frigates would reveal extensive lack of weld fusion and weld porosity.
+Also the cold flux cored weld settings when used on most of the ships welds would result also in extensive lack of fusion and slag entrapment.

-should come as no surprise to those reading this, that as I walked around the yard and talked to the key weld decision makers and too many welders I did not manage to talk to anyone who knew what MIG Short Circuit, Globular or Spray Transfer was, and even fewer understood the optimum working parameter range and best weld practices required for the E71T-1 flux cored wires..
+should come as no surprise to those reading this, that as I walked around the yard and talked to the key weld decision makers and to the welders, I did not manage to talk to anyone who knew what MIG Short Circuit, Globular or Spray Transfer was, and even fewer understood the optimum working parameter range and best weld practices that was required for the E71T-1 flux cored wires..

 The MIG short circuit

-- globular parameters that were used with the 0.045 (1.2mm) wires were set at a the SC typical wire feed
+(SC) - globular parameters that were used with the 0.045 (1.2mm) wires were set at the SC typical wire feed

 (20 plus volts promotes glob and excess spatter)..
-Without question, the majority of these welds would result in extensive lack of weld fusion, on
+Without question, the majority of these welds would result in extensive lack of weld fusion, and other internal defects on

 any carbon steel